-Introducing: On-hover glossaries to support literacy
+Introducing: Pop-up definitions to support literacy

 To support Spanish-speaking students at Stile schools in the USA, there's an additional button to switch the word, definition, and audio into Spanish.
 This will support these students in making connections between English and Spanish words and to interpret the text while strengthening their English vocabulary.